mohit5189/DeliveryApp/README.md

 To run this project, please follow following steps:

 1. Open terminal and go to project folder where .podfile is stored.
-2. Run pod install.
+2. Run pod install / pod update.
-3. Once command run successfully, go to project folder and open xcworkspace file in xcode.
+3. Once command run successfully, go to project folder and open .xcworkspace file in xcode.

 # Requirements